compulim/react-augmentation/README.md

 But there are few disadvantages to this pattern:

-* Since `items` is an array, if every `render()` produce a new array, it will impact performance.
-User of your component need to implement memoization themselves
+* It is easy to produce wasted render because of careless user create array during `render()` loop, impacting performance
-* Supporting rich content (i.e. DOM elements) is not trivial
+* Supporting rich and live content is not trivial

 ### How you use it?